 This Oreo Ice Cream Cake recipe is a no-bake layered dessert made with ice cream, Oreo cookies, hot fudge, and Cool Whip.
 This cake is one of Beth’s most requested recipes!

-This Oreo Ice Cream Cake serves 16 and costs $11.88 to make; that’s only $0.75 per serving!
-An Ice Cream Cake at Dairy Queen costs three times as much.
+This Oreo Ice Cream Cake serves 16 and costs approximately $13.92 to make; that’s about $0.87 per serving!
+An Ice Cream Cake at Dairy Queen costs almost three times as much.

 Oreo Ice Cream Cake Recipe

-Last week we celebrated our first anniversary at Easy Budget Recipes!
-We are beyond excited at where this last year has taken us.
-We want to celebrate with each other and YOU!
-The best way we know how to celebrate is through food, but it is still hot.
+When we celebrated our first anniversary at Easy Budget Recipes, we wanted to celebrate with each other and with YOU!
+Of course, the best way we know how to celebrate is through food, but when it is so hot in the summertime, we have a hard time motivating ourselves to bake anything in the oven.

 Your secret is safe with us.
-Now you can have your Oreo Cookie Ice Cream Cake in no time at all, without spending a fortune on it, and eat it too!
+Now you can have your Oreo Cookie Ice Cream Cake in no time, without spending a fortune on it, and eat it too!

 - 2 (1.5 quarts) Cookies and Cream Ice Cream – $5.94